mmm/mmm.github.com/cloud/_posts/2012-06-04-juju-at-scale.md

 Things to do to juju as a result of these tests:

     - streamline our usage of multiplicity
       - remove from client
       - use multiplicity in EC2 api calls
     - don't use yaml to marshall data in and out of zookeeper
     - replace security groups with per-instance firewalls

 ## What's Next?

 So that's a big enough bite for one round of scale testing.

 Next up:

     - land a few of the changes outlined above into trunk.
       Then, spin up another round of scale tests to look at the numbers.
     - more providers (other clouds as well as a MaaS lab too)
     - regular scale testing?
       - can this coincide with upstream scale testing for projects like hadoop?
     - test scaling for various services?
 What does this look like for other stacks of services?

 ## Wishlist

-- find some better test jobs!  benchmarks are boring... perhaps we can use this compute time to do something interesting for educational data mining?
+    - find some better test jobs!  benchmarks are boring... perhaps we can use this compute time to mine educational data or cure cancer or something?

     - perhaps push juju topology information further into zk leaf nodes?
       Are there transactional features in more recent versions of zk that we can use?

     - use spot instances on ec2.
 This is harder because you've gotta incorporate price monitoring.